interplaynetary/free-association/docs/coalition/pilot-mou-template.md

 - Advisory recommendations, not automatic transfers
 - All existing controls and processes remain
 - Voluntary, experimental, with full exit rights
-- Open-source Digital Public Good (no vendor lock-in)
+- Open-source Digital Public Good under AGPL-3.0 (no vendor lock-in)
 - Coalition is informal working group, not a formal organization
 - We coordinate with other coalition members under freedom of association